macagua/python_i18n_babel_jinja2/README.rst

 .. note::

-    You can notice that the script prints by console each HTML templates in each supported translated language, in this case English, Spanish and Brazilian Portuguese.
+    You can notice that the script prints by console each HTML templates in each supported translated language, in this case *English*, *Spanish* and *Brazilian Portuguese*.

 Working with Babel
 ------------------

-If the command has been correctly installed `babel` package, a command should allow you to use the following command:
+If the command has been correctly installed ``babel`` package, a command should allow you to use the following command:

 .. code:: bash